gkigiermo/AIDL21-SAGAN/EfficientNet/README.md

 | AC Gan     |Imbalanced       |0.32       | 0.86      | 0.37 | 0.83  |
 | DCSN Gan     | Balanced       | 0.33       | 0.86      | 0.43 | 0.80 |
 | DCSN Gan     | Imbalanced      | 0.20      | 0.92      | 0.36 | 0.85 |

+Imbalanced DCSN Gan achieves the better result of the four.
+In spite of training accuracy improving considerably, both validation loss and validation accuracy are a few tenths below.
+Balancing the dataset with synthetic images means that there are more fake malignant images than benign.
+From the results from all four trainings, we can conclude that although the performance hasn't improve, it hasn't worsened excesively either, meaning that the generated images may be considered as a first step for developing a GAN and classifier that improves the accuracy with the required resources.